evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 ### Steering

-Dynamic steering is standard on the Lucid Air Dream Edition Range.
+Dynamic steering is a standard feature on the Lucid Air Dream Edition Range.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes